Frederick Forsyth: Writing

-Following this came The Devil's Alternative in 1979, which was set in 1982.
+Following this came The Devil's Alternative in 1979, which is set in 1982.
 In this book, the Soviet Union faces a disastrous grain harvest.
-The US is ready to help for some political and military concessions.
+The U.S. is ready to help for some political and military concessions.
 A Politburo faction fight ensues.
 War is proposed as a solution.
 Ukrainian freedom fighters complicate the situation later.
 In the end, a Swedish oil tanker built in Japan, a Russian airliner hijacked to West Berlin and various governments find themselves involved.
 In 1982, No Comebacks, a collection of ten short stories, was published.
 Some of these stories had been written earlier.
 Many were set in the Republic of Ireland where Forsyth was living at the time.
-One of them, There Are No Snakes in Ireland, won him a second Edgar Allan Poe Award, this time for best short story.
+One of them, There Are No Snakes in Ireland, won him a second Edgar Allan Poe Award.

-The Fourth Protocol was published in 1984 and involves renegade elements within the Soviet Union attempting to plant a nuclear bomb near an American airbase in the UK, intending to influence the upcoming British elections and lead to the election of an anti-NATO, anti-American, anti-nuclear, pro-soviet Labour government.
-The 1987 adaptation starred Pierce Brosnan and Michael Caine.
-Almost all of the political content was removed from the film.
+The Fourth Protocol was published in 1984 and involves renegade elements within the Soviet Union attempting to plant an atomic bomb near a U.S airbase in the UK, intending to influence the upcoming British elections and lead to the election of an anti-NATO, anti-American, anti-nuclear, pro-Soviet Labour government.
+The 1987 adaptation as a thriller film starred Pierce Brosnan and Michael Caine and was co-produced by Forsyth.

-Forsyth's tenth book came in 1989 with The Negotiator, in which the American President's son is kidnapped and one man's job is to negotiate his release.
+Forsyth's tenth book came in 1989 with The Negotiator, in which the United States President's son is kidnapped and one man's job is to negotiate his release.
 Two years later, in 1991, The Deceiver was published.
 It includes four short stories reviewing the career of British secret agent Sam McCready.
 At the start of the novel, the Permanent Under-Secretary of State (PUSS) of the Foreign and Commonwealth Office requires the Chief of the SIS to push Sam into early retirement.
 The four stories are presented to a grievance committee in an attempt to allow Sam to stay on active duty with the SIS.